Heath Guide

 Proper management helps prevent serious complications.

-The positive aspect: diabetes is easily treatable, and for people with prediabetes and type 2 diabetes, the risk of progression can be significantly minimized.
-By adopting a healthy lifestyle, programs modeled based on the Diabetes Prevention Program (DPP) have shown a 58% decline in type 2 diabetes risk (71% for adults aged 60+) among prediabetic individuals.
+The positive aspect: diabetes is manageable, and for people with prediabetes and type 2 diabetes, the risk of progression can be significantly minimised.
+Programs modelled on the Diabetes Prevention Program (DPP) have shown a 58% decline in type 2 diabetes risk (71% for adults aged 60+) among prediabetic individuals.
+For a complete overview, read our blog on understanding diabetes: causes, diagnosis, prevention and control.

 In simple words, diabetes is a chronic disorder in which the level of glucose (sugar) remains higher in blood than normal.
-Due to which body:
+This is a condition affecting millions of people across Dubai, the UAE, and the wider GCC region.
+The body experiences one or more of the following:

 • Unable to produce sufficient insulin